 There’s more to Milton Keynes than meets the eye.
 Now in its 50th year, it’s a town on the rise, with ambitions to become a future hub.
+Milton keynes exploration will give more information.

 Just 45 miles outside London, it’s conveniently located and well connected through a network of grid roads and underpasses.
 A number of major companies are headquartered there, including Volkswagen, Rightmove and Argos.
 It’s also home to some iconic attractions.
 However, that’s only the tip of the iceberg.
 Here are 16 facts about the town which might take you by surprise.